Keep in mind that everyone is subject to Alternate Character Interpretation in this game. Oh, and there may be spoilers.

 Colossus number seven.
 Calls to mind a catfish crossed with an electric eel.

-Breath Weapon: Kuromuri is the first colossus Wander meets which is capable of attacking him from a long distance.
-Once it spots Wander, Kuromuri's mouth glows a violent yellow and its body convulses.
+- Breath Weapon: Kuromori is the first colossus Wander meets which is capable of attacking him from a long distance.
+Once it spots Wander, Kuromori's mouth glows a violent yellow and its body convulses.
 It then spits something that can be described as electric poison; it's a yellow, sparking bolt that, when it hits something, explodes in a cloud that Wander reacts to by covering his mouth.
 Stand in the cloud and Wander's health bar goes down disturbingly quickly.

-Stealth-Based Mission: The battle begins with Kuromuri knowing you're there but being unable to locate you specifically.
+- Stealth-Based Mission: The battle begins with Kuromori knowing you're there but being unable to locate you specifically.
 Part of Wander's strategy involves exploiting stealth to a degree, since you can sneak in and out of different storeys and windows to trick it.

 Basaran - Nimbus Recanto (The Storm Echo)

 - Boss Arena Idiocy: Basaran would be impossible to climb if not for the fact that it decided to set up home near powerful geysers that can flip it over.

 - Luck-Based Mission: Sometimes to the point of being That One Boss for some players.
 Flipping it is a fiddly process dependant on the timing of geysers and whether or not it works is up to Basaran as much as it's up to you.

 - Mix-and-Match Critters: He's mainly a tortoise, but he has fur and thin, crab-like limbs.